kauzerei/openautolab/README.md

 - [Web Updater](https://kauzerei.github.io/openautolab/web_update.html) allows firmware upgrades on the main board.

 You can find the latest released STL files and firmware binaries on the [GitHub releases page](https://github.com/kauzerei/openautolab/releases).

+## License
+The firmware, the design of 3d-printable files, the hardware design are licensed as GPLv3.
+The firmware links to Arduino Servo library which is licensed under LGPL-2.1, LiquidCrystal I2C by Frank de Brabander which is licensed under LGPL-2.1, the HX711 by Bogdan Necula which is licensed under MIT.
+For generation of 3d-printable .stl files Openscad is used, which is licensed under GPLv2.
+The project also uses avrgirl-arduino licensed under MIT and zip.js licensed under BSD for the possibility of flashing from browser.

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.